Peeragogy/Peeragogy.github.io/technologies.md

 shared taxonomy for us to discuss and think about co-learning technology features and functions.
 We have connected various technology features with an expanded version of Ben Shneiderman’s creativity support tools framework for the linked resource guide.
 For convenience and to help keep it up to date, we’re publishing this resource [on Google Docs](http://goo.gl/H02fMA).
-We present an overview below.
+We present an overview in the following chapters.

 ### References